TheJoeJoe/JosephHurJournal/README.md

 cure will heal people will no longer be sick.
 What to do tomorrow-
 figure out all booleans and come up with numerical rates.

+Day 4(5/9/17):
+Had AP BC calc

+Day 5(5/10/17):
+Had Ap macro

+Day 6(5/11/17):
+Started making methods isDetected, makingCure, and finishedCure Created variables and booleans to help determine cure making process What to do tomorrow-
+To keep working on the methods isDetected, makingCure, and finishedCure Start making ways to have people who are infected to be healed by the cure